 The vineyards amounted to the end of the 19th century still 3,000 hectares, which reduced to one sixth today.
 The vineyards stretch 90 kilometers along the Dora Baltea river valley to the Piedmont, They are located in up to 1,200 meters above sea level and are thus among the highest of the world.
 With the neighboring Italian Swiss Wallis becomes a geographical island with many old, autochthonous Grapes formed (see a list below Old plants ).
 As a special feature, 99% of the production is DOC quality.

-Under the name Valle d'Aosta (Vallée d'Aoste), there is a single DOC area covering the entire region with around 40 municipalities and over 4,000 winegrowers.
-In this numerous types of wine from over 20 grape varieties are allowed.
-There are six sub-zones that are considered to be separate DOCs, these are Arnad-Montjovet , Blanc de Morgex et de la Salle, Donnas , Enfer d'Arvier , Nus and Torrette .
+Under the name Valle d'Aosta (Vallée d'Aoste) there is a single DOC area covering the entire region with around 40 municipalities and more than 4,000 winegrowers.
+In this are numerous types of wine from over 20 grape varieties allowed.
+There are six sub-zones that are considered to be DOCs, these are Arnad-Montjovet , Blanc de Morgex et de la Salle, Donnas , Enfer d'Arvier , Nus and Torrette .
 These are alone (eg Valle d'Aosta Nus), in addition to the grape variety (eg Valle d'Aosta Nus Malvoisie / Pinot Grigio) or color (for example Valle d'Aosta Nus Rosso) on label and then represent a specific type of wine according to DOC specifications.

 Some of these wines are also called alcoholic Superiore or as vendemmia tardiva or Vendange tardive (Late harvest) produced.
 If the grapes originate from classified vineyards, all of the wines listed above can be found on the bottle label Vigna followed by the layer name.
 There are none in the region IGT or IGP (the land wines) Classified wines or areas.